Magnetic Switching by Oxygen Adsorption in Metal-Organic Framework Systems

-{\it Summary and Discussions}.
-In summary, we have addressed the magnetization switching of [Ru$_2$]$_2$-TCNQ by constructing a simple spin model combined with the Langmuir formula for the oxygen adsorption.
-In particular, we have explained four main features of this system: (i) discontinuous changes of magnetic state, (ii) the sensitivity of magnetic transition temperatures to oxygen pressure, (iii) absence of singularity in the adsorbed oxygens, and (iv) the discrepancy of energy scales between antiferromagnetic transition and the large bonding energy of oxygen molecules.
+{\it Summary and Discussion } In summary, we have studied the magnetization switching of [Ru$_2$]$_2$-TCNQ by constructing a simple spin model combined with the Langmuir formula for oxygen adsorption.
+In particular, we have explained four main features of this system: (i) the discontinuous changes in the magnetic state, (ii) the sensitivity of the magnetic transition temperatures to oxygen pressure, (iii) the absence of singularities in the adsorbed oxygen, and (iv) the discrepancy between the energy scales of the antiferromagnetic transition and the large bonding energy of oxygen molecules.

-The simplicity of our model enables us to extend our study to many directions, including involved properties of oxygen adsorption, further details of magnetic anisotropy, and the treatment of other species of gas molecules.
-Perhaps, even more interesting direction is the consideration of possible intra-layer magnetic couplings between the TCNQ spins mediated by TCNQ-[Ru$_2$] interactions.
-The checkerboard-like geometry of Ru ions suggests the possibility of geometrical frustration, which opens an avenue to fertile research field of two-dimensional frustrated magnets~\cite{Matsuhira_2002,doi:10.1143/JPSJ.72.411,doi:10.1143/JPSJ.71.2365,PhysRevLett.119.077207,doi:10.1143/JPSJ.73.2845,PhysRevLett.97.257205,Udagawa_2010,PhysRevB.100.134415,doi:10.7566/JPSJ.89.053708,doi:10.7566/JPSJ.82.073707,takatsu2021universal}.
+The simplicity of our model enables our study to be extended in many directions, including oxygen adsorption beyond the Langmuir model scheme.
+For example, the presence of several types of adsorption sites and its relation to the second gate opening for oxygen adsorption has been discussed~\cite{kosaka2018gas}.
+Perhaps an even more interesting direction is the consideration of possible intralayer magnetic couplings between the TCNQ spins mediated by TCNQ-[Ru$_2$] interactions.
+The checkerboard-like geometry of Ru ions suggests the possibility of geometrical frustration, which has been intensively studied in two-dimensional systems in various contexts such as macroscopic ground state degeneracy~\cite{Matsuhira_2002,doi:10.1143/JPSJ.72.411,doi:10.1143/JPSJ.73.2845,doi:10.1143/JPSJ.71.2365,PhysRevB.68.064411}, entropic Coulomb interaction~\cite{doi:10.1146/annurev-conmatphys-070909-104138,doi:10.7566/JPSJ.82.073707,takatsu2021universal}, and nontrivial clustering of fractional charges~\cite{PhysRevLett.119.077207,PhysRevB.100.134415,Rau:2016wo}.
+Further exploration of [Ru$_2$]$_2$-TCNQ systems may open new avenues in the fertile research field of metal-organic framework materials.

-\begin{acknowledgment} We acknowledge H. Miyasaka for helpful discussions.
+\begin{acknowledgment} We acknowledge H. Miyasaka for the helpful discussions.
 This work was supported by JSPS KAKENHI (Nos.
 JP15H05852, JP20H05655, and JP20H04463), MEXT, Japan. \end{acknowledgment}